 Here is an example of a search using PsycINFO.
 The first line searches for "human resources".
 The quotes mean that it will search for the phrase "human resources" rather than human and resources as separate words.
 On the second line "satisf*" OR "happiness" means that it will find sources with EITHER of those words.
 The asterisk allows it to be a longer word, so we will get "satisfy", "satisfied", "satisfaction", etc.

 Many of the articles you find will be available online.
 If you don’t see the full text on the database you are searching, use the Get It button to see if the full text of the article is available through another source.
 If you find a citation to something that we don’t own, most of the time we can borrow it from another library.
-Please allow yourself enough time to do this!
-It takes up to 2-5 business days for articles and 5-7 business days for books (or longer if you are off campus).
+Articles generally arrive within a day or two, but it can take up to 5-7 business days for books (or longer if you are off campus).
 Click on “Interlibrary Loan” on the Libraries' home page or “Not available?
 Request from Interlibrary Loan” from the Get It menu.
 For more information, see our Interlibrary Services page.

 Example one: You can get the full text from the current database

 Example two: You need to use Interlibrary Loan